-And then the one particular week that I was going to present about missing and murdered Aboriginal women, a friend in our community was murdered.
-And so, I started this Facebook page called "Never To Be Forgotten", and I start realizing how many I was posting.
-And, I didn't go to school for a week.
-And so when I went back and when I was doing my presentation, I asked everybody.
+15 And then the one particular week that I was going to present about missing and murdered Aboriginal 16 17 women, a friend in our community was murdered.
+And so, I 18 started this Facebook page called "Never To Be Forgotten", and I start realizing how many I was posting.
+And, I 19 didn't go to school for a week.
+And so when I went back 20 21 and when I was doing my presentation, I asked everybody.
 I start talking and I said, "Who all heard about this lady?"
-And I had a picture.
-And nobody raised their hand, not one person.
+22 And I had a picture.
+And nobody raised their hand, not one 23 24 person.
 That's how close they were to us.
 Forty (40) minutes away.
 Nothing on the news.
+25

-So, like, everything that everybody was saying, it doesn't matter what story it is.
-It's not on the news.
-It's never on the news, but other race it is.

-1 So I had broken down, but I finished my 2 presentation.
-And I completed that, but that one 3 particular piece is what I was talking about.
-I come 4 across where the word "squaw" came from and that the women 5 were mindless and that's what they were saying.
-And, you 6 know and I just had a nice cry because it really hit me 7 that that's what they really thought of us.
-And it started 8 way back then, like I said.
-9 But when I look around this room at 10 Indigenous women and when I $$ and all the women that I 11 have met since then as I travel and are my sisters, that's 12 not what I see.
+So, like, everything that everybody was 1 saying, it doesn't matter what story it is.
+It's not on 2 It's never on the news, but other race it is.
+3 the news.
+4 So I had broken down, but I finished my presentation.
+And I completed that, but that one 5 6 particular piece is what I was talking about.
+I come across where the word "squaw" came from and that the women 7 were mindless and that's what they were saying.
+And, you 8 9 know -- and I just had a nice cry because it really hit me that that's what they really thought of us.
+And it started 10 way back then, like I said.
+11 But when I look around this room at 12 Indigenous women and when I -- and all the women that I 13 have met since then as I travel and are my sisters, that's 14 15 not what I see.
 I see the strength.
 I see the beauty.
-I 13 see the resistance.
+I see the resistance.
 I see the deep love and caring.
-14 So I've every time I go somewhere I 15 connect with somebody and it makes my heart full and big.
-16 So that part, you know, that part of that is 17 I wouldn't have known that and be where I am today and 18 start doing the work that I am doing to help the families, 19 to help the families, to help our to help the women, to 20 help the men, to help our children, to help our nations.
-21 So when Judy DaSilva contacted me she was 22 one of the one people that I would research and quote.
-23 She's activist.
+16 17 So I've -- every time I go somewhere I connect with somebody and it makes my heart full and big.
+18 So that part, you know, that part of that is 19

+I wouldn't have known that and be where I am today and start doing the work that I am doing to help the families, to help the families, to help our -- to help the women, to help the men, to help our children, to help our nations.

+So when Judy DaSilva contacted me -- she was one of the one people that I would research and quote.

+She's activist.
 She's fought for the water Grassy Narrows.
-24 She wanted to come to our First Nations and lay down 25 tobacco because she was coming to meetings here in Toronto.
+She wanted to come to our First Nations and lay down tobacco because she was coming to meetings here in Toronto.
 So when she came, I was just nervous.
 But she's just like me or you, you know.
 I had her up on a pedestal, but we went and ate.